luigi-colella/gatsby-starter-developer-blog/README.md

 ### How edit metatags of a post

 Metatags are additional informations that you provide in your posts to allow them to be processed correctly.
-Some metatags are used for some site's features and others for SEO purposes, but all are **mandatory**.
+Some metatags are used for some site's features and others for SEO purposes.
+You have to list all fields but you can omit values of non-mandatory ones.
 Here a table for list them and explain how use each one.

 | **Metatag name** | **Description** | **Mandatory (Yes/No)** |